ShivamRaiJ2/InterOpContest/README.md

   - **Response/**: Classes for generating responses.
   - **Service/**: Services for receiving and processing data.
   - **UI/**: User interface components, such as the FHIR to CCDA viewer.
-- **iris25comm/**: Contains XSLT stylesheets and other resources for data transformation.
-  - **FHIR/**: Stylesheets for formatting FHIR data.
-  - **SDA3/**: Stylesheets for SDA transformations.
-  - **IHE/**: Stylesheets for IHE (Integrating the Healthcare Enterprise) profiles.
-- **csp/healthshare/interopcontest/**: Contains additional UI components and JavaScript files for the project.

 ## Use Cases
-- Healthcare organizations can use this project to convert and visualize clinical data.
+- Healthcare organizations can use this project to convert FHIR bundle json and visualize clinical data in html format.
-- Developers can integrate the provided REST APIs into their applications for seamless data interoperability for FHIR bundle to CCDA
+- Developers can integrate the provided REST APIs into their applications for seamless data interoperability for FHIR bundle to CCDA.
 - Researchers can leverage the tools for analyzing and transforming healthcare data.

 ## Getting Started